 Westpac seeks to maintain a Board of Directors with a broad range of relevant financial and other skills, knowledge, and experience necessary to guide the business of the Group.
 The Board uses a skills matrix to illustrate the key skills and experience the Westpac Board is seeking to achieve in its membership collectively and the number of Directors with each skill and experience.

-The skills matrix also assists in identifying focus areas for the continuing education and professional development of Directors.
-For example, in FY22, these focus areas included digitisation, decentralised finance, automation, privacy risk and climate change (amongst others).
-The skills matrix also assists in identifying areas where it may be desirable for specialist external expertise to be retained to supplement the Board's skills and experience.
+The skills matrix also assists to identify focus areas for the continuing education and professional development of Directors.
+For example, in FY23 these focus areas included cyber risk, crisis management, and key environmental, social and governance topics (amongst others).
+The skills matrix also assists to identify areas where it may be desirable for specialist external expertise to be retained to supplement the Board's skills and experience.
+The skills matrix is set out in Figure 1.